-The amendments are effective for annual reporting periods beginning on or after June 1, 2020.
+The amendment is effective for annual reporting periods beginning on or after April 1, 2021.
 Early adoption is permitted.

+The Group adopted the amendment beginning April 1, 2021.
 The Group adopted the amendments beginning January 1, 2020.
-The adoption has not materially affected the Group.
+The amendments did not have a material impact on the Group.